BenWestgate/Bails/docs/FAQ.md

 ## How can I copy the block chain from a Bitcoin node I already have?
 By copying the _blocks_ and _chainstate_ folders from your Bitcoin [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-location).
 If you don't trust this node is not compromised, do NOT do this, wait for CipherStick to synchronize.

+## Can I use AssumeUTXO to start Bitcoin Core sooner?

+Yes.
+On first install CipherStick offers to load a compatible Bitcoin Core UTXO snapshot, and the same action is available later from **CipherStick > Settings > Load AssumeUTXO Snapshot**.
+Bitcoin Core verifies the snapshot against a hash compiled into the installed release, then continues full historical validation in the background.

+Bitcoin Core does not publish a canonical snapshot download source.
+CipherStick therefore does not automatically download or trust one; obtain the snapshot separately from a node or handoff you choose.
+An incompatible or modified snapshot is rejected by Bitcoin Core and normal synchronization continues.

 **External drive**: Plug it in while Tails is running.
 Use the _Files_ browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin_.

 **Internal drive**: Read [Accessing the internal hard disk](https://tails.net/doc/advanced_topics/internal_hard_disk/index.en.html) first.
 You must restart and set an administration password on the Welcome Screen.
 Then you can access the internal drive in the Files browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin/_.